aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 After I pushed this change to the remote repository, I refreshed the page and did a view source in the browser to verify that jekyll converted the markdown to the following html:

-`<h1 id="hello-world">hello world</h1>`
+`<h1 id="hello-world">Hello World</h1>`

-> Aside: You can see that the space in the text of the h1 tag is replaced by a dash and is set to the id of the h1 html tag.
+> Aside: You can see that the space in the display text of the h1 tag is replaced by a dash, is lowercased and is set to the id of the h1 html tag.

 ## Step 2 - Created a local style.css file